vibhatha/nexoan/choreo/DEPLOYMENT.md

 When deploying the CRUD service on thing to note is that GRPC services are not exposed through the Gateway in Choreo.
 So we have to choose the `PROJECT_URL` from `Manage`->`Overview` tabs in Choreo console.
 Make sure to extract that URL and use it as the `crudServiceURL` config in both `Update` API and `Query` API services.

+### Choreo Configuration Groups

+Note that when you add variables to your deployment configurations through Choreo Configuration Groups, it is a must to remove the prefix added during the deployment time, otherwise, the code won't be able to interpret it.

+For instance if you set `DB_URI` as a config parameter, once you link the configuration group to your deployment, it will have a mapping `Environment Variable` -> `Configuration Param` as follows.
+And let's assume your component is `SERVICE`.

+`SERVICE_ENV_VAR_DB_URI` and we need to remove `SERVICE_ENV_VAR` from it to make sure the code can understand it.